bicyclering/bicyclering.github.io/source/_posts/Graduate/English/graduate-english-unfamiliar-words.md

 > MeanWhile,the number of mobile-phone subscriptions declines,which decreases from 0.7 million in 2000 to 1 billion in 2008.
 > **数据举例 ???**
 >
+> Some driving factors that contribute to the above mentioned changes may be summarized as follows.
+> **第一个论点**To being with,there is a trend that people tend to go to the museum in their free time.An increasing number of The mobile-phone subscriptions  tend to developing countries.
 >
+> In addition to that,**第二个论点**It takes a long studyed.They can learn a lot and imporove their life.
+>
+> Taking all these factors into consideration,our authorities should make strict laws to solve the problem.

 ## 写作